What is Faculty Governance?

 Do the faculty governance committees have set meeting times and days?

-Yes, you can see those posted here.
+Yes, you can see those posted on the Meetings and Memberships webpage.
 Having set meeting days and times for our committees helps faculty plan their schedules.

 Where can I find information about the committees?